Ramjet: Ionospheric ramjet

 The upper atmosphere above about 100 km contains monatomic oxygen produced by the sun through photochemistry.
-A concept was created by NASA for recombining this thin gas back to diatomic molecules at orbital speeds to power a ramjet.
+A concept was created by NASA for recombining this (thin) gas back to diatomic molecules at orbital speeds to power a ramjet.

 Bussard ramjet

-The Bussard ramjet is a spacecraft propulsion concept intended to fuse interstellar wind and exhaust it at high speed from the rear of the vehicle.

 Ramjet mode for an afterburning turbojet

 An afterburning turbojet or bypass engine can be described as transitioning from turbo to ramjet mode if it can attain a flight speed at which the engine pressure ratio (epr) has fallen to one.
 The turbo afterburner then acts as a ramburner.
 The intake ram pressure is present at entry to the afterburner but is no longer augmented with a pressure rise from the turbomachinery.
 Further increase in speed introduces a pressure loss due to the presence of the turbomachinery as the epr drops below one.

-A notable example was the propulsion system for the Lockheed SR-71 Blackbird with an epr= 0.9 at Mach 3.2.
+A notable example was the propulsion system for the Lockheed SR-71 Blackbird with an epr=0.9 at Mach 3.2.
 The thrust required, airflow and exhaust temperature, to reach this speed came from a standard method for increasing airflow through a compressor running at low corrected speeds, compressor bleed, and being able to increase the afterburner temperature as a result of cooling the duct and nozzle using the air taken from the compressor rather than the usual, much hotter, turbine exhaust gas.